kevinhamood/Portfolio/README.md

 <p>heyyvldhvklfnfklvndlf</p>

-<h3>Note: only plain HTML & CSS were used, no framework or other tools were used.</h3>
+<h3>Note: only plain HTML & CSS were used; no framework or other tools were utilized.</h3>